anasonu/anasonu/README.md

 <h2> Hey there! 👋🏼 I'm Ana</h2>

-I turn ideas into code, colors into illustrations, and time with my dog into the best part of the day 🤘🏼.
+I turn ideas into code and empty pages into illustrations 🤘🏼.

 <h4> About Me </h4>